hendricius/the-sourdough-framework/README.md

 Then you can check out the file `book/book.pdf`

-If you want to 🍞 bake all the versions including ebook variants (.pdf, .epub in colour or size optimized Black&White), run:
+If you want to 🍞 bake all the versions including ebook variants (.pdf, .epub in colour and size optimized Black&White), run:

 ```console
 make bake